tummychow/titlechaser/README.md

 4. lowercase "to" in an infinitive verb
 5. lowercase "as" in all forms

 For hyphenated words, titlechaser follows section 8.159.
-Its handling of these is not perfect right now, but spaCy does a pretty good job tokenizing them out of the box.

 1. capitalize the first element
 2. capitalize all subsequent elements unless they are articles, prepositions or coordinating conjunctions
 3. if the first element is a prefix that could not form its own word, do not capitalize the second element unless it is a proper noun or proper adjective
 4. capitalize all segments of a spelled-out number

 Of course, the rules can be a lot more nuanced than this (although the current edition of Chicago admits fewer exceptions than older editions did). titlechaser is not a replacement for a professional editor, and it doesn't always do exactly what Chicago says.
-These are the examples given by Chicago section 8.158.
+These are the examples given by Chicago section 8.158 and 8.159.

 - Mnemonics That Work Are Better Than Rules That Do Not
 - Singing While You Work